CanevottiAlessia/Streamlit-miR-RF/README.md

 ## Filtering criteria page

-The **Filtering criteria** page allows users to explore how different filters affect the retained miRNA/s.
+The **Filtering criteria** page allows users to explore how different filters/criteria affect the retained miRNA/s.

 This page does **not** automatically modify the main table in the **App** tab.
 Instead, it first shows the effect of each setup inside the Filtering criteria page.
 The main App table is updated only when the user selects **Apply filtering criteria to main table**.